morden35/openstates-scrapers/README.md

 At the top of the [openstates-scrapers/scrapers_next/il/people.py](https://github.com/morden35/openstates-scrapers/blob/il_people_example/scrapers_next/il/people.py) file, you will find the following line: \
 `from openstates.models import ScrapePerson`

-This line imports our data model, ScrapePerson, from the openstates-core repository: https://github.com/openstates/openstates-core/blob/main/openstates/models/people.py
+This line imports our data model class, ScrapePerson, from the openstates-core repository: https://github.com/openstates/openstates-core/blob/main/openstates/models/people.py

 The ScrapePerson data model includes attributes that we want to acquire for each Senator and Representative from the state of Illinois, such as a given person's name, party, district, etc.